software-verificable-202010/calendar-part-5-cefunck/README.md

   - It highlights Saturdays and Sundays with red foreground.
   - It allows the user to navigate through the months.
   - It displays the current month at start.
-  - It allows the user to navigate through the weeks.
+  - It allows the user to navigate through months and weeks.
-  - Is allows CRUD appointmenst in monthly view.
+  - Is allows CRUD appointmenst.
-  - It allows save appointments persistently in monthly view.
+  - It allows save appointments persistently.
   - Is allows login.

 ### How to run it